ilpadrello/Public-Notes/PROGRAMMING/VUE 3/Vuex.md

 Let's talk real, if you can have a single store in your app, and your app in pretty big, will you get all your store in a single file? in an enormous, super long file?
 I don't think this is a good idea.

-Vuex help you organize your store in a very clever way, you dont just have a file for all your mutation and one for all actions, no no, you can organize them by logic!
-You can create an object that as store, mutations, actions and getters that are all about one feature (auth for example) and plug it in the main store!
+Vuex help you organize your store in a very clever way, you don't just have a file for all your mutation and one for all actions, no no, you can organize them by logic!
+You can create an object that as store, mutations, actions and getters that are all about one feature (AUTH for example) and plug it in the main store!

 Here is an example :